chtoucas/Narvalo.NET/docs/Tips.md

 Tips
 ====

+### DebuggerStepThrough vs DebuggerHidden ###

+`DebuggerStepThrough` can be set on a class, `DebuggerHidden` can not.

+`DebuggerHidden` means that the code won't appear in the call stack.

+`DebuggerStepThrough` means that the code will be marked as an _external code_ in the call stack.

 ### CmdletBinding and scripts ###
 WhatIf and Confirm parameters won't propagate from a script to a module, but one can manually get their values.